 Specialists must determine eligibility based on information contained on the application form as well as information secured during the application process.
-Appropriate DOM forms, along with other legal or official documents which support the eligibility decision must be filed in the case record.
+Appropriate DOM forms, along with other legal or official documents which support the eligibility decision must be filed in the correct case documents folder within MEDS.